Evidlo/passhole/README.rst

 .. _correct horse battery staple: http://xkcd.com/936

-Passhole makes use of gpg-agent to securely cache your database password for a few minutes.
+``passhole`` makes use of gpg-agent to securely cache your database password for a few minutes.

 See below for examples and the `manual`_ for a complete list of commands and options.